-Imagine that you are the manager of an employee, Monique, who is experiencing trouble with managing her time.
-She doesn't prioritize, doesn't meet deadlines, and her planning is often unrealistic.
+Let's say you're Monique's managing director.
+She's experiencing problems with her time management.
+She doesn't know how to prioritize, she doesn't meet deadlines, and her planning is often unrealistic.

-The question is: what do you and the rest of your team do in the mean time?
-As the manager and colleagues of Monique, you have a very important role to play in developing her time management.
-If you are not involved, it could be very difficult for her to:
+But what do you and the rest of your team do in the meantime?
+You, as her managing director, and/or her team members, play a very important role in her personal development.
+If you aren't involved, it will be difficult for her to:

 Under frequently asked questions (FAQ) you will find the answers to the following questions.

 Have you been asked to become a supporter?
 You can find answers to your questions here.

 ¹ Bron: Botke, J. A., Jansen, P. G., Khapova, S. N., & Tims, M. (2018).
 Work factors influencing the transfer stages of soft skills training: A literature review.
 Educational Research Review, 24, 130–147. https://doi.org/10.1016/j.edurev.2018.04.001

 Personal development is a group effort

 The true success of an online course is visible in every day practice.
 Participants can be very enthusiastic about a course, but if they do not apply what they learn, it's useless.
 Research has shown that social support is one of the four key factors in learning and applying new skills and improving personal performance.